Melissa Joan Hart: 2016–present: Recent work

 In 2016, Hart starred as the lead, Grace Wesley, in the film God's Not Dead 2.

 In 2018, Hart was cast as Liz in the Netflix comedy series No Good Nick.
 The series premiered on April 15, 2019.
 She directed one episode from The Goldbergs, "Hail Barry" and the Young Sheldon episode "Cowboy Aerobics and 473 Grease-Free Bolts".
-Hart also made her return to Nickelodeon 25 years after the end of Clarissa Explains It All when she joined the voice cast of The Casagrandes, a spinoff of The Loud House.
+Hart also made her return to Nickelodeon 25 years after the end of Clarissa Explains It All when she joined the voice cast of The Casagrandes, a spinoff of The Loud House, portraying Becca Chang opposite of Ken Jeong as Stanley Chang.

-In 2022, Hart starred in the Lifetime film Dirty Little Secret as part of its "Ripped from the Headlines" feature film where it was inspired by true events and the book Dirty Little Secrets by C.J.
+In 2022, Hart starred in the Lifetime film Dirty Little Secret.
+It is inspired by true events and the book Dirty Little Secrets by C.J.
 Omolulu.

+In January 2022, Hart began hosting a podcast titled What Women Binge starring her and her friend Amanda Lee.

+In 2023, Hart competed in season nine of The Masked Singer as "Lamp".
+She was eliminated in "Masked Singer in Space" alongside Alicia Witt as "Dandelion".
+Also in 2023, Hart starred in the Lifetime film Would You Kill for Me?
+The Mary Bailey Story as Mary Bailey's grandmother Ella.

+In 2024, Hart starred in the Lifetime film The Bad Guardian, which was based on different accounts of elder abuse.

+In 2025, Hart starred in the Lifetime film Killing the Competition.
+It is inspired by actual events of overparenting gone wrong, with Hart portraying a helicopter mother named Elizabeth Fenwick who plots to kidnap the lead dancer and her mother when her daughter gets cut from the school's dance team.

 Business ventures

 In May 2009, Hart opened a candy shop called SweetHarts in Sherman Oaks, California.
 Hart commented that it had been her "childhood dream" to own a candy shop.
 SweetHarts closed in December 2011 due to a lawsuit by a former employee alleging wrongful termination and racial discrimination, as well as other issues.
 Hart denied all of the employee's claims, and the case was dismissed in 2012.
 SweetHarts later reopened with new owners before closing permanently in 2015.

 In 2015, Hart and her husband started their own fashion line called King of Harts.